willothy/willothy/README.md

 I like distributed systems, Neovim, and Rust.

-Working on compute at Vercel!
+Working on compute at @Vercel!